curiousdev-io/blog.curiousdev.io/blog/2025-09-30-serverless-containers.md

 ---
-slug: aws-lambda-container-images
+slug: aws-lambda-container-images-part-1-aws-base-image-for-lambda
-title: AWS Lambda Container Images
+title: AWS Lambda Container Images (Part 1: AWS Base Image for Lambda)
 authors: [Brian]
 tags: [aws, lambda, container]
 ---

 AWS Lambda is a compute service that runs code without the need to manage servers.
 In this post I'll look at why you might want to package your function code in a container image, how to do it, and how to take advantage of additional capabilities.
+I'll explore how to use [AWS base images for Lambda](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#runtimes-images-lp).
+Subsequent posts will look at other options for deploying Lambda functions using container packaging.

 <!--truncate-->